merde-libertas/merdecoin/merdecoin-v0.01/.github/PULL_REQUEST_TEMPLATE.md

   preferred in the [developer notes](/doc/developer-notes.md), stylistic code changes are usually rejected.

-Bitcoin Core has a thorough review process and even the most trivial change needs to pass a lot of eyes and requires non-zero or even substantial time effort to review.
+Merdecoin Core has a thorough review process and even the most trivial change needs to pass a lot of eyes and requires non-zero or even substantial time effort to review.
 There is a huge lack of active reviewers on the project, so patches often sit for a long time.